-Tributyrin (or butyrin) is a triglyceride of a short-chain fatty acid, butyrate (sometimes called butyric acid or butanoic acid).
+Tributyrin (or butyrin, or tri-butyrate) is a triglyceride of the short-chain fatty acid called butyrate (sometimes called butyric acid or butanoic acid).
 Butyrin makes up 3 to 4% of the butter.
-Short-chain fatty acids are produced in the colon during the digestion of fiber and carbohydrates.
+Short-chain fatty acids (acetate, propionate and butyrate) are produced in the intestine during the digestion of fibre and carbohydrates.

 Butyrate is the main source of energy for colon epithelial cells (colonocytes).

 Butyrate contributes to the proper functioning of colon cells and regulates intestinal transit.